google/omaha/doc/DeveloperSetupGuide.md

 Visual Studio 2017 Update 15.9.15 should work too.

+The updater runs on Windows 7, 8, and 10.
+Windows XP is not supported in the current build configuration due to a number of issues, such as thread-safe initializing of static local variables, etc.

 # Required Downloads/Tools #

 The following packages are required to build Omaha: